 Culls Cottage sits in the original part of the ancient village of Southrop and was originally home to the village cobbler - Mr Cull.

-Culls comprises a lounge, kitchen, dining room and can sleep up to six guests in three double bedrooms, one of which is downstairs (with a toilet and shower wet room nearby).
+Culls comprises a lounge, kitchen / dining room, snug and utility room and can sleep up to six guests in three double bedrooms, one of which is downstairs (with an en-suite toilet and shower wet room nearby).

-The lounge comfortably seats six with a 4K television, sound bar and DVD player.
+The lounge comfortably seats six with a 4K television and sound bar.
 Enjoy the Bose iPod dock, digital radio or Instagram your holiday pictures with the complimentary WiFi

-You will want for nothing in our kitchens, which are equipped for the keenest chef: Global knives, white china, a range of cookery books and glasses for all drinks from Champagne to G&T. For coffee lovers there is an espresso machine, grinders and plungers.
+You will want for nothing in our kitchens, which are equipped for the keenest chef: Global knives, White China, a range of cookery books and glasses for all drinks from Champagne to G&T. For coffee lovers there is an espresso machine.
 You can cook up a storm with local produce purchased from one of our nearby markets or farm shops such as Daylesford.